jfeng530/Word-Tetris/README.md

 # Word Tetris
-Word Tetris is a Game Project.
-Me and my partner Jacky Feng(@jfeng530) did.
+Word Tetris is a Game Project, me and my partner Jacky Feng([@jfeng530](https://github.com/jfeng530)) did.
 The Main Purpose of This Project is just F U N!
 And this project is available on as Web App and Cross-Platform Mobile App.

 ## Languages and Frameworks
 These Languages and Frameworks are exclusively for Web app.
 And this repo is just containing **Front-End**.